How To Check your iPhone for Spyware

 First off, ere we proceed with explaining the symptoms of a spyware infestation, let’s take a closer look at the types of these foul online-bound attacks.

 Possibly the sneakiest one of the three types of Spyware, a masque attack is a form of spyware infiltration through a well-known and trusted application.
 Say you use your weather forecast app every day to see if you need to take an umbrella to work or maybe evacuate the city during the hurricane season.
-A spyware masque attack may look something like this:
+A spyware masque attack may look something to this:

 - There’s an inviting-looking update for the app,